WarrenUhrich/john-titor/README.md

 | c      | The ISO-8601 date (e.g. 2013-05-05T16:34:42+00:00)                                            |
 | r      | The RFC 2822 formatted date (e.g. Fri, 12 Apr 2013 12:01:05 +0200)                            |
 | U      | The seconds since the Unix Epoch (January 1 1970 00:00:00 GMT)                                |

+## Incomplete Features

+There are thirty-seven (37) internal methods required to match the formatting features supplied by PHP.
+Some features have not yet reached parity with its PHP counterpart:

+* ❌ `e`
+* ❌ `O`
+* ❌ `P`
+* ❌ `T`
+* ❌ `Z`
+* ❌ `c`
+* ❌ `r`

+Most of the above provide some reasonable output in the mean-time, but these will require more work to better handle timezone cases as well as behave more 1:1 with PHP date formatting.

+## Author

+My name is [Warren Uhrich](https://warren.codes)!
+I'm a human person; instructor; and world wide web developer from Canada.
+Despite its potentially confusing syntax, I've always enjoyed the flexibility of PHP's date formatting.
+The ability to prepare a simple template out of a set of characters is powerful!

+My goal when building `john-titor` was to develop a zero-dependancy library that is easy to use and brings the aforementioned power to JavaScript.
+Wield it wisely!